On the number of independent solutions of algebraic differential equations: On the optimality of the conjecture of Kumbhakar and Srinivasan

 There are numerous possible variants of the conjecture of Kumbhakar and Srinivasan.
-We've mentioned the case of partial differential equations above.
+We have mentioned the case of partial differential equations above in Theorem~\ref{orderonecategoricityresult}.
 One might also consider more than one differential equation at a time, allowing the elements to come from the solutions sets of several differential equations.
 This problem is considered in \cite{freitag2025finite} in the language of nonorthogonality.
 In more general model theoretic terms, the problem is discussed in Section 2 of \cite{hrushovski1989almost}.
 In \cite{freitag2025finite}, the authors show generally that when $p$ and $q$ are the generic types of the zero set of an order $n$ and $m$ differential equation, respectively, with the property that $p \not \perp q$, then $p^{(n+3)} \not \perp ^w q ^{(m+3)}.$ Jimenez \cite{jimenez2024note} shows that there are examples which show that the bounds $(n+3, m+3)$ can not be improved.
 Can one improve the bounds on nonorthogonality when replacing $p^{(n)}$ by $p^n$?
+Recall that the latter denotes the partial type $\{\phi(x_1)\land\cdots\land \phi(x_n): \phi(x)\in p\}$.
 In the setting of differential equations, this amounts relaxing the assumption that the generic solutions of the equations be \emph{independent}.
 There is reason to think better bounds might be available after dropping this assumption, but we do not know better bounds at the moment.